mjfusa/WPF-MSIX-Detect/readme.md

 # Sample: Detect if app is running in an MSIX Container

 Many Windows developers are transitioning from packaging their apps with MSI to [MSIX](https://aka.ms/msix).
-The simplified installed process, automatic updates and increased app security are a few reason why developers are making this change.
+The simplified installed process, automatic updates and increased app security are a few reasons why developers are making this change.

 ## Applications in transition to MSIX